intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 {{RFC8179}}.
 At the initial formation of the RSWG, all discussions shall take place on an open mailing list, and anyone is welcome to participate in discussions on that list.
-The RSWG may decide by rough consensus to use additional forms of communication (e.g., GitHub as specified in {{RFC8874}}) that are consistent with
+The RSWG may decide by rough consensus to use additional tooling or forms of communication (e.g., GitHub as specified in {{RFC8874}}) that are consistent with
 {{RFC2418}}.
-The RSWG shall conform itself to an anti-harassment policy consistent with {{RFC7154}} and {{RFC7776}}.

-The IETF Chair and the Independent Submissions Editor shall each appoint and oversee a co-chair of the RSWG.
+The Chairs of the IESG and of the IAB shall each appoint one co-chair of the RSWG.

 All interested parties are welcome to participate in the RSWG.
 This includes participants in the IETF and IRTF, IAB and IESG members, RFC